geertj/restful-api-design/resources.rst

 The fundamental concept in any RESTful API is the *resource*.
-A resource is an object with a type, associated data, relationships to other resources, and it has a set of methods that operate on it.
+A resource is an object with a type, associated data, relationships to other resources, and a set of methods that operate on it.
 It is similar to an object instance in an object-oriented programming language, with the important difference that only a few standard methods are defined for the resource (corresponding to the standard HTTP GET, POST, PUT and DELETE methods), while